 Is earned income required to contribute to an individual retirement account (an “IRA”)?
 If you’re married, it may not be, thanks to the Spousal IRA.

 The Spousal IRA is a great opportunity for families to build financial stability, and perhaps get a juicy tax deduction, even if only one of the spouses work outside of the home.
-It can help families save for the future and prioritize other important goals such as raising children.
+It can help families save for the future, qualify for Premium Tax Credits, and prioritize important goals such as raising children.

 IRA Basics